Privacy and cookies policy

 Access logs may be maintained by the ISP (1&1 Ionos, with its servers typically located in Germany and the UK) and may contain personal data such as IP addresses for security purposes such as protecting the website from malicious traffic, and debugging website faults.
 These are typically not accessed by Wild Places but are deleted when updated by the ISP's normal routines.

 If you send anything to Wild Places Publishing for possible publication, note that it is your responsibility to make clear any part that is not intended for publication (such as a letter).
-We will not accept responsibility for publishing any material sent to us, at our discretion, if it is not clearly marked as 'not for publication'.
+We will not accept responsibility for having published any material sent to us if it is not clearly marked as 'not for publication'.

 You must always obtain permission for any copyright material being supplied, and ask and receive consent from any individual named or identified in text or image captions (unless such use falls under journalist exemptions under GDPR).
 Further notes on supplying material for publication appears in our publication policy and notes for contributors.
 Please consider the rights of others and ask permission and obtain consent appropriately.